NS-Coding/Personal-Finance-Resources/README.md

-# Investment Fund Manager
+# Personal Finance Resources

-The Investment Fund Manager is a Flask web application that helps users manage their investment portfolios efficiently.
+The Personal Finance Resources Repository is a Flask web application that helps users manage their investment portfolios efficiently.
 It allows users to configure funds, set up glide paths, rebalance portfolios, and visualize asset allocations over time.

 ## Table of Contents